 Best Helical Head Benchtop Planer

-When it comes to the higher end benchtop thickness planers you’ll find a discussion always starts around spiral or helical head planers.
+A discussion about the higher-end benchtop thickness planers always starts around spiral or helical head planers.

 Helical Head Thickness Planer Review

-Moving up to a helical head design you’ll find one of the professional planer line-ups from JET Tools as the class-leading entrant.
-But, for the budget minded woodworker a WEN helical head planer is available with an entry-level price.
+Moving up to a spiral head design, you’ll find one of the professional planer line-ups from JET Tools as the class-leading entrant.
+But, for the budget-minded woodworker, a WEN helical head planer is available at an entry-level price.

 The verdict?
-If you have the budget a JET is a top pick over every other planer as it has both the helical head AND the coveted two-speed feed rate.
+If you have the budget, a JET is a top pick over every other planer, as it has both the helical-like head AND the coveted two-speed feed rate.

 Review